Associate Professor of Mathematics

 “To help students get relevant exposure to concepts like algebraic formulas, I offered a mockup of end-of-shift paperwork that I had to complete, when I managed a franchise restaurant during my college days,” Piercey said.
 “One part of the form required us to calculate something called fry efficiency.
 In class, students are challenged to come up with a way to measure fry efficiency given data available to shift managers, which is provided to the students in a spreadsheet.
 This has to be programmed in Excel, so it requires an algebraic formula.
 Not every student is able to measure the efficiency of producing French fries the first day, but making use of an authentic context in their learning is exciting.
 By the second day, most of the students have it.”

-The efforts to promote collaboration are not limited to the classroom, as during the fall semester, Piercey worked with College of Arts and Sciences Dean Kristi Haik to host an end-of-term workshop for faculty, which drew about 20 instructors.
+The efforts to promote collaboration are not limited to the classroom, as during the fall semester, Piercey worked with College of Arts, Sciences and Education Dean Kristi Haik to host an end-of-term workshop for faculty, which drew about 20 instructors.

 “When teachers from different disciplines are brought together, with groups of two or three breaking out to give a matter further consideration, perceptions can be expanded, the hang-ups go away and it’s a ‘secret sauce,’” Piercey said.
 “Our people leave the session pumped.”